Why we have a “store” on Sabbath School Net

 - Frustration-free packaging – how Amazon makes sure that stuff gets to you in the best possible way

 - Amazon’s Help page – Worried about returns?
 Payment methods?
 Shipping rates?
 Anything at all?
 Want to cancel an order?
 This page answers most questions.
 (Did you know that you can even return Kindle books if they do not meet your expectations?
 Of course, you can’t wait months before requesting a return.)

 If you live in another country (not US):

 Amazon ships world-wide, but you will want to check out shipping charges.
 For most items, shipping may be too expensive.
 However, you can likely order Kindle books and other electronic media, with your credit card.
 Your credit card company will charge you a small fee for changing your currency into US$, and you can download the item immediately.
 (If something goes wrong, you can cancel the order.)
 The US Kindle store often has items not available elsewhere.
-Thus my Kindle app is linked to Amazon.com, not my local Amazon.ca.
+Thus my Kindle app was linked to Amazon.com, not my local Amazon.ca while I lived in Canada.
 I found I had to make up my mind which store to use, because the Kindle app has to be registered to one account (US) or the other (CA).
 It can’t be registered to both.

 If you have questions or suggestions for SSNET, you may post them below as Comments.